anacode/anacode-toolkit/docs/source/intro.rst

-There is also :class:`anacode.api.client.Analyzer` that performs bulk querying potentially using multiple threads and saving results to either pandas's DataFrames or csv files.
-It's however not intended for direct usage and there is easy to use interface to it that's covered in :ref:`using-analyzer`.
+There is also :class:`anacode.api.client.Analyzer` that performs bulk querying potentially using multiple threads and saving results to either pandas's dataframes or csv files.
+However, it is however not intended for direct usage - instead, please use the interface to it that is covered in :ref:`using-analyzer`.

 Storing results
 ---------------

-Since there is no analysis tool that can analyse arbitrary json schema well there is a simple way to convert list of json results from our API to sql-like data structure.
-There are two possibilities: you can convert output to `pandas.DataFrames <http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html>`_ or store it to disk in csv files.
-There is a lot of software that can work with csv files out of the box.
-One of the notable ones that are used for data analysis is Excel.
-JSON -> CSV conversion code lives in :mod:`anacode.api.writers`.
+Since there is no analysis tool that can analyse arbitrary json schemas well, there is a simple way to convert list of json results from our API to a standard SQL-like data structure.
+There are two possibilities: you can convert your output to a `pandas.DataFrames <http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html>`_ or store it to disk in csv files, making it ready to be input into various data processing programs such as Excel.
+The JSON -> CSV conversion code lives in :mod:`anacode.api.writers`.
 You are not expected to use it directly, but here is quick example how to load sentiment analysis results to memory as DataFrame.